Skip to main content

 Matching

-Detected entities are matched against our databases of known merchants, locations, and processors.
+Detected entities are matched against our databases of known merchants, locations, and intermediaries.

 4